MaddyGuthridge/COMP6080_Notes/Testing/component test.md

 Try this order
 - `getByRole` - this ensures it is working for [[accessibility]]
 - other [[selectors]] (idk what they are the lectures didn't say)

+## Things to test for
+- The component renders
+- Its functionality can be accessed (eg input validation, buttons calling callbacks, etc)
+- It is accessible.